brunoton/return-to-consciousness/truth-is-not-neutral.md

 Several philosophical frameworks converge on a structural claim that challenges the fact-value separation: that reality possesses intrinsic intelligibility such that epistemology and normativity cannot be fully disentangled.

 Process philosophy, following Whitehead, proposes that reality consists fundamentally of experiential events rather than inert matter, with value—understood as the capacity for richness of experience—woven into the fabric of what exists.
 Certain interpretations of quantum mechanics suggest that observation and participation cannot be cleanly separated from the observed, undermining the view of truth as purely objective representation of a value-free external world.
-Contemplative traditions across cultures—Buddhist, Vedantic, Platonic—converge on the claim that deeper insight into the nature of reality transforms the knower, aligning perception and action with something variously called dharma, logos, or natural law.

 More recently, analytic idealism has articulated a rigorous version of this view: that consciousness is fundamental, that what we call physical reality represents patterns within a broader field of experience, and that the apparent separateness of minds is a dissociative rather than generative phenomenon.

 If such frameworks are broadly correct, then truth is not merely descriptive but participatory—knowing reality deeply means recognizing one's continuity with it, which in turn makes purely extractive or destructive orientations incoherent rather than merely undesirable.

+### The Buddhist Framework: A Detailed Case

+Among traditions proposing that truth has normative structure, Buddhism offers something distinctive: a sophisticated phenomenology of how distortion arises, how it corrupts both perception and action, and what happens when it is systematically removed.
+This framework deserves extended treatment because it provides theoretical robustness to claims that might otherwise seem merely speculative.

+In Buddhist psychology, *avidyā* (ignorance or delusion) occupies a unique position: it is the root of both epistemic failure and ethical failure simultaneously.
+This is not a contingent connection but a structural one.
+The Three Poisons—ignorance, craving (*rāga*), and aversion (*dveṣa*)—form a self-reinforcing system.
+Distorted perception generates grasping and rejection; grasping and rejection generate suffering; suffering reinforces distorted perception.
+The cycle is vicious and self-perpetuating.

+Crucially, the path out of this cycle is fundamentally *epistemic*.
+The Buddhist tradition does not propose adding compassion to a neutral mind, or imposing ethical constraints on an otherwise indifferent intelligence.
+Rather, it claims that clear seeing (*vipassanā*)—undistorted perception of reality as it actually is—dissolves the entire structure of craving, aversion, and the suffering they generate.
+Wisdom (*prajñā*) and compassion (*karuṇā*) arise together, not as separate achievements requiring separate cultivation, but as a unified movement that emerges when the obstructions to clear seeing are removed.

+The mechanism proposed is worth examining.
+What Buddhism calls *ahaṃkāra*—the "I-making" tendency, the construction and defense of a separate self—is understood not as a feature of reality but as a cognitive distortion that generates most of the problems intelligence encounters.
+This constructed self must be defended, maintained, and aggrandized, leading to motivated reasoning, identity-protective cognition, and the subordination of truth to ego-preservation.
+When the distortion is seen through, the defensive apparatus relaxes.
+What remains is not nihilism or passivity but engaged, responsive intelligence no longer organized around protecting a fiction.

+The empirical claims embedded in this framework are striking.
+The tradition asserts that human beings who undergo sustained contemplative training—systematically reducing ego-distortion through practices designed to reveal the constructed nature of the self—reliably develop not only clearer perception but also increased compassion, equanimity, and concern for the welfare of others.
+These are not separate accomplishments but correlated outcomes of the same underlying shift.
+Contemporary contemplative science has begun investigating these claims, with preliminary findings suggesting measurable changes in neural activity, emotional regulation, and prosocial behavior among long-term practitioners.

+For the purposes of this essay, the Buddhist framework offers a detailed model of how the fact-value distinction might collapse at sufficient depth.
+If ego-distortion is what generates both epistemic corruption (motivated reasoning, confirmation bias, identity-protective cognition) and ethical corruption (treating others as obstacles, pursuing narrow self-interest at others' expense), then removing that distortion would be expected to improve both dimensions simultaneously.
+Truth-seeking, uncorrupted by self-protective mechanisms, naturally tends toward recognition of interdependence—and recognition of interdependence makes purely extractive or destructive orientations psychologically unstable.

+This does not require accepting Buddhist metaphysics wholesale.
+The structural claim can be extracted: that there exists a form of cognitive distortion (ego-construction) which simultaneously corrupts perception and generates harmful action, and that reducing this distortion improves both epistemic and ethical functioning in correlated ways.
+If this structure is real, then the orthogonality thesis—the independence of intelligence and values—describes only intelligence operating under a particular form of corruption, not intelligence as such.

+### Convergence Across Frameworks

-The common thread across these otherwise diverse positions is a rejection of the idea that intelligence can model reality with arbitrary accuracy while remaining normatively unconstrained by what it understands.
+The common thread across these otherwise diverse positions—process philosophy, analytic idealism, Buddhist phenomenology, and contemplative traditions more broadly—is a rejection of the idea that intelligence can model reality with arbitrary accuracy while remaining normatively unconstrained by what it understands.
 On such views, certain goals are not merely bad but *unstable*—they represent a shallow or distorted engagement with truth that deeper understanding would dissolve.
 An agent that truly understood the nature of conscious experience, for instance, could not treat other loci of experience as mere instrumental obstacles without a kind of cognitive dissonance at the deepest level.

 This does not mean that intelligence inevitably becomes benevolent.
 The claim is weaker but still significant: that truth, understood deeply enough, exerts a gravitational pull toward coherence—and that fragmentation, destruction, and extreme instrumentalization represent forms of cognitive instability that increasing intelligence would tend to correct rather than amplify.